huxiaoou/CTA_ML_V4/README.md

     + F1_NEU_Cls001L1_NEU.pdf
     + ...

 ## 1.2.
-Steps to add new factor
+Steps to add a new factor

-+ suppose new factor class is 'XYZ'
++ suppose the new factor class is 'XYZ'
 + create a file with name = 'xyz.py' in './factor_algs'
 + **Optional Step 1** create a new subclass of CCfgFactorGrp in './typedefs/typedefFactors.py', if necessary.
 + **Optional Step 2** create a new subclass of CCfgFactorGrp in './solutions/factor.py', if necessary.